TTLabs/EvaporateJS/README.md

             ]
         }

     If you configure the uploader to enable the S3 existence check optimization (configuration option `allowS3ExistenceOptimization`), then you should add the `s3:GetObject` action to your bucket object statement and your S3 CORS settings must include `HEAD` method if you want to check for object existence on S3.
 Your security policies can help guide you in whether you want to enable this optimization or not.

-    Here is an example of the bucket object policy statement that includes the required actions:
+    Here is an example of the bucket object policy statement that includes the required actions to re-use files already uploaded to S3:

         {
             "Version": "2012-10-17",